At Yogi Tea, they believe that the purpose of business is to serve.

 It’s a soothing combination of all-natural ingredients including: Lemon Balm Leaf, Passionflower Plant Extract, Organic Chamomile, and Lavender Flower.
 Our customers have noted that it’s perhaps best enjoyed while immersed in a nice, warm bubble bath, after a rough meeting at work, or cozied up under the covers in bed.

-So if you’re feeling stressed from work, want to relax after a long week, or just want to make sure you get a good night’s sleep, Honey Lavender Stress Relief might be just the thing for you — find it at Thrive today, along with other Yogi favorites like DeTox, Ginger, or Green Tea Blueberry Slim Life.
+So if you’re feeling stressed from work, want to relax after a long week, or just want to make sure you get a good night’s sleep, Honey Lavender Stress Relief might be just the thing for you — find it at Thrive today, along with other Yogi favorites like Peach Detox, Ginger, or Kava Stress Relief.

 Photo credit: Paul Delmont